siadat/pcass/cassandra-varint.md

     1<<64     | OVERFLOW       |     OVERFLOW | OVERFLOW

-Another view of encoding 640:
+Another view of a number represented as a varint:

     11000010 00100000 00101000
     **&===== ======== ========